disclosure: This post is sponsored by FrogTape.

 It’s the little things in life.

-You’d be happy, too, if you saw the before.
+You’d be happy, too, if you saw this “before.”
 You probably never really noticed the baseboards in the room before because I did my very best to not point them out.

 All the other baseboards in the house are high and Pinterest-worthy.
 Most of them are between 8″ to 10″ tall with molding on the top and the bottom.
 Amazing baseboards.
 Incredible baseboards.
 Baseboards that could hold their heads high at the national baseboard convention.